Sports Cars at the 2021 Chicago Auto Show

 Though there are no traditional sports-car classes, they do generally fall into three groups: Cool Crusiers, Pony Cars, and Super Cars.

-These cars are generally small in size and come with either four-cylinder or V6 engines -- think Mazda MX-5 and Toyota 86.
+These cars are generally small in size and come with either four-cylinder or V6 engines -- think Audi TT and Toyota 86.
 They have small, but useful, back seats and reasonable cargo space.
 Don’t be fooled by looks or size, these Cool Cruisers pack a punch when you stomp the go pedal.

 You know them as Mustang, Camaro, and Challenger.
 They are rear-drive V6- and V8-powered performance cars that have the potential to double as super cars in a pinch.
 Top-line pony cars can get quite expensive but have the chops to play with the big boys.